-Everyone has noticed the markings on the side of their tyres, but I suspect very few of us know what they mean.
+Everyone has noticed the markings, or tyre codes, on the side of their tyres, but I suspect very few of us know what they mean.

 We normally have the tyres checked as part of the process for registration and greenslip renewal, so it is good to understand the codes